 The other common place to put a survey is after a support email interaction.
 You’ve probably seen an email that looks something like this:

 Subscription businesses often send automated lifecycle surveys, as well.
-Sujan Patel, founder of Mailshake, explains how they send Net Promoter Score (NPS) surveys:
+Sujan Patel, the founder of Mailshake, explains how they send Net Promoter Score (NPS) surveys:

 “We send NPS surveys out to customers after 30, 60, and 90 days.
 This accomplishes a few things: First, it allows us to catch unhappy customers early-on, so we can reach out to correct any issues or get feedback on major issues with the product; Second, we can leverage our happiest customers to earn testimonials and drive referrals; Third, we can follow customers as they continue to use the tool, to see how things change the longer someone uses the tool.
 NPS surveys are also especially easy to complete, so our completion rate is really high.
 Sending it multiple times in the first 3 months just gives us more opportunities to learn from and communicate with customers.”